Our distributors (or clients) translate for us.

 Today, translating brochures, catalogs, advertising, etc. requires two separate processes.
 First the text (in the form of a .doc or .txt file) is translated.
 Then, once approved, a designer needs to create a new artwork file in a professional desktop publishing application.

-As well as Microsoft Office (Word, Excel and PowerPoint) documents, Qarto also supports the direct ingestion of Adobe InDesign, Illustrator and QuarkXPress files.
-For file output, Qarto offers all the above formats as well as PDF, ePub, HTML5, Adobe Flash, and a raft of specialized formats for digital flip-books, iOS / Android / Kindle / Windows Mobile apps, and eBook applications.
+As well as Microsoft Office (Word, Excel and PowerPoint) documents, QARTO also supports the direct ingestion of Adobe InDesign, Illustrator and QuarkXPress files.
+For file output, QARTO offers all the above formats as well as PDF, ePub, HTML5 and a raft of specialized formats for digital flip-books, iOS / Android / Kindle apps, and eBook applications.

 From then on, each time Qarto finds the same term in future documents it automatically applies the translation – with the option to modify it if necessary – meaning that the translator doesn’t have to translate that word or phrase.